janderudder/SFML-in-Qt/README.md

 # SFML 2.5 in Qt 5 Window

-The main part consist of an interface: `ISfQt_canvas`, and a concrete class, `SfQt_canvas`.
+The main part consists of an interface: `ISfQt_canvas`, and a concrete class, `SfQt_canvas`.
 The later uses function objects as its `on_init` and `on_update` functions, so the entire behavior is set-up by client code.